In this 3-minute read:

 - Small businesses must still apply for PPP loans by June 30, 2020.
 (Deadline for application remains the same)

-- The “covered period” is extended to 24 weeks; businesses now have 24 weeks to spend their PPP funding (extended from 8 weeks)
+- The “covered period” is extended up to 24 weeks; businesses now have up to 24 weeks to spend their PPP funding (extended from 8 weeks)

 - PPP borrowers who have previously been approved can opt to extend the eight-week period to 24 weeks, or they can adhere to the original eight-week period